henvic/vehikel/README.md

 A way to solve this and other similar issues is to make use of a scheduled task to run from time to time and do this heavy work.

 Gearman is being used to serve tasks.

+## ElasticSearch (search engine)
+The search is built on top of ElasticSearch (using a JSON RESTful API), with the help of Gearman.
+You should install the elasticsearch-action-updatebyquery plugin with:

+`./bin/plugin --install elasticsearch-action-updatebyquery`

+This search currently indexes the account profiles and posts, but only return the search results of the posts.

+For effect of simplicity we assume you just installed ES on localhost.

+### Preparing Elasticsearch
+If you want to redo this process, before proceeding do the following to remove your data: `curl -XDELETE http://localhost:9200/posts`

+From the `application/search/es-configs/` directory:

+1. Add the typeahead suggestion analyzer with `curl -XPOST http://localhost:9200/posts?pretty=1 -d @posts-settings.json`

+2. Verify it with `curl -XGET http://localhost:9200/posts/_settings?pretty`

+3. Ceate the user mapping with `curl -XPUT http://localhost:9200/posts/user/_mapping?pretty=1 -d @posts-user-mapping.json`

+4. Verify it with `curl -XGET http://localhost:9200/posts/user/_mapping?pretty`

+5. Create the post mapping with `curl -XPUT http://localhost:9200/posts/post/_mapping?pretty=1 -d @posts-post-mapping.json`

+6. Verify it with `curl -XGET http://localhost:9200/posts/post/_mapping?pretty`

+Then you are ready to use ES.

+The PHP back-end is used to call the ElasticSearch for indexing purpose.

+There are two actions currently available via the service module:

+1. For syncing the user profile on the posts: `./services --controller search --action sync-user-profile-on-posts --uid 33`

+2. For rebuilding the entire posts: `./services --controller search --action sync-user-profile-on-posts --uid 33`

+When the user changes the user profile data a gearman task is created, it is watched by the node.js worker, which calls the PHP syncing process.

+A node.js server, serves as a simple "smart proxy" to ElasticSearch, limiting what queries can be made to the engine, by the final users.

 ## Push, open bugs, etc.
 Feel free to push code to this repository.
 Anything you want, go to the [issue tracker](https://github.com/henvic/vehikel/issues/).